 Family and parents have many questions about the university resources available to support their student.
 While we encourage our students to develop independence and the life skills necessary to successfully navigate their personal affairs on campus, family members are important partners to help connect students to key resources.
 The resources on this page are gathered into sections that family members tell us are most important to them.

 If you can’t find information about an important question, please don’t hesitate to email or call the Office of Parent and Family Engagement at 412-268-2142.

 Academic advisors are a primary source of support for students.
 In addition to academic questions, students can utilize their advisor to develop educational plans, evaluate progress towards goals and cultivate problem solving and decision making skills.
-There are many behaviors that students will have to cultivate during the college years in order to achieve academic success on campus.
-Academic Development outlines suggested behaviors for academic success on campus through “Fast Facts” on each subject.

-Health and Wellness Resources
+Health and Well-Being Resources

 Family members are key partners in educating students about smart financial choices and alerting students to scholarships and funding resources.
 Students can set up a My Plaid Student account for family members to give access to the student’s invoice, account activity and to make payments to the account.

 The safety and well-being of every individual in the Carnegie Mellon community is a top priority.
 While the university takes regular measures to ensure campus safety, we also want to educate students on the precautions they can take to minimize their risk.
 For any emergency, call University Police at 412-268-2323.

 At Carnegie Mellon, our ambition is that all students reach their highest potential in the areas of intellectual and artistic pursuits, personal well-being, professional development, leadership, and contribution to the larger community.